 The essential prerequisites for reading this book are a rigorous course in probability theory (on Masters or Ph.D. level), an excellent command of undergraduate linear algebra, and general familiarity with basic notions about Hilbert and normed spaces and linear operators.
 Knowledge of measure theory is not essential but would be helpful.

-The draft of the book is available:
+Download the final draft of the book for free:

-Feel free to use this draft at your own risk, and only for your personal and classroom needs.
+Use this draft at your own risk, and only for your personal and classroom needs.
 Please do not distribute the copy.